MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Rectangle Block

-Rectangle block sets a WCS origin in X and Y axes to the center of a rectangular block (protruding feature or a rectangular work-piece itself).
+Rectangle block sets a WCS origin in X and Y axes to the centre of a rectangular block (protruding feature or a rectangular work-piece itself).
 This probing cycle is additionally useful for measurement, as it can be used to calibrate touch probes or accurately measure the dimensions of a work-piece.

 ```mermaid
 flowchart TB